GoogleCloudPlatform/podcast/site/content/post/episode-49-windows-and-dot-net-with-chris-and-amruta.md

 If you think about that, well, Linux containers are just containers that have a shared Linux base.
 And your code runs assuming Linux is under there.
 And Windows containers is just your Windows code in a Windows container that has a shared access to the set of resources inside of Windows.
 So while conceptually they're the same, of course your code has to run on Linux or Windows.
 And you have to think about it differently and write your code differently.

 But the nice thing is that Microsoft has worked hard with Docker to make sure that the same set of tools that you use for managing Linux containers can also be used to manage Windows containers.
-Which means that from a tooling point of view and an orchestration point of view-- for example, that's what Cooper NetEase is all about, right?
+Which means that from a tooling point of view and an orchestration point of view-- for example, that's what Kubernetes is all about, right?
 Orchestrating containers.
 You can think about them in the same way, which is really nice.

 FRANCESC: Nice.
 Awesome.